stephbu/teslaiotkey/README.md

 ## Overview
-Goal of this project is to create some code to support using an Amazon IOT Button as an unlock my Tesla only when it is parked in my garage.
+Goal of this project is to create some code to support using a smart-button to unlock a Tesla only parked nearby.

-## Installation
+## Status & Installation
 Code is functional, but still work in progress (see [Open Issues](https://github.com/stephbu/teslaiotkey/issues)) Follow instructions here for [Installation](https://github.com/stephbu/teslaiotkey/blob/master/INSTALLATION.md)